cristiklein/gdinc-experiment/README.md

 Usage
 =====

 * `./deploy.sh`: deploys the whole experiment.
-You need to run this script at least once and every time you update the experiment.
+You need to run this script at least once and every time you update the experiment. **NOTICE: The first time you run this script, the RUBiS database is imported from a SQL dump.
+This may take as much as 30 minutes.**
 * `./run-experiment.sh`: runs the experiment and gathers results in a TAR file on the control machine.
 * `./experiment-to-csvs.py TARFILE`: converts TARFILE into a CSV that can be used for plotting.